EliasKotlyar/Xiaomi-Dafang-Hacks/README.md

 Any contribution to the development is highly welcome.
 The best possibility to provide any change is to open a pull request on GitHub.

-## Hardware infos of Amazon Dash V2
+## Hardware infos
 Main Processor:
 [Ingenic T20](ftp://ftp.ingenic.com/SOC/T20/T20_PB.PDF)

 Wifi:
 Something from Realtek(assuming from the Logo - need to take a better picture)

+The Hardware should be similar to [Icamera Keep](https://www.ismartalarm.com/devices/cameras/icamera-keep/ISA00008.html)

+Source of this Information: [Source](https://xiaomi.eu/community/threads/cant-open-camera-plugin-xiaomi-mijia-dafang-home-1080p-hd.41855/#post-391171)

 ## Testpoints on Board: